afni/afni_doc/statistics/deconvolve_block.rst

 non-positive parameter (:math:`\leq 0`) or no parameter.
 The first two plots are identical to those of column 2, by definition (response amplitudes vary in height, increasing until a plateau is reached, which is scaled to 1).
-For negative arguments :math:`\leq 1`, the response height now *also* varies as a function of block duration, with an added bit of clarity: the magnitude of the argument chosen specifies what duration response is scaled to unity.
+For negative arguments, the response height now *also* varies as a function of block duration, with an added bit of clarity: the magnitude of the argument chosen specifies what duration response is scaled to unity.
 Thus, for ``dmUBLOCK(-5.5)`` a 5.5 s stimulus has a response of height 1, a 3 s stimulus has a response height :math:`< 1`, and a 10 s stimulus has a response height :math:`< 1`.

 * So, for this column, one must be answering Q1 as **yes** (because all response heights depend on stimulus duration).
 Then, one